MichaelBurge/michaelburge.github.io/_posts/2018-02-06-rokos-ransomware.markdown

 Protect your friends and family by buying Basilisk Protection Charms now before the prices double.

 This article:
-1. Applies the Roko's Basilisk idea to an Ethereum "ransomware" contract
+1. Explains why Roko's Basilisk might be scary
 2. Develops Roko's Ransomware using the [Pyramid Scheme]({% post_url 2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme %}) smart contract language
 3. Explains Pyramid's new standard library, language, and testing features
 4. Summarizes planned future features